 - Time spent together

-Premarital counseling helps partners improve their ability to communicate, set realistic expectations for marriage and develop conflict-resolution skills.
-In addition, premarital counseling can help couples establish a positive attitude about seeking help down the road.
+Premarital counselling helps partners improve their ability to communicate, set realistic expectations for marriage and develop conflict-resolution skills.
+In addition, premarital counselling can help couples establish a positive attitude about seeking help down the road.

 Keep in mind that you bring your own values, opinions and history into a relationship, and they might not always match your partner’s.
 For example, family systems and religious beliefs vary greatly.
-Many couples have experienced very different upbringings with different role models for relationship and marriage.
+Many couples have experienced very different upbringings and have had different role models for relationship and marriage.
 Many people go into marriage believing it will fulfill their social, financial, sexual and emotional needs — and that’s not always the case.
-By discussing differences and expectations before marriage, you and your partner can better understand and support each other during marriage.
+By discussing differences and expectations before marriage, you and your partner can better understand and support each other throughout your marriage.